Transit Expressway Revenue Line

-History
+Development

 Westinghouse, a Pittsburgh firm, developed the technology during the early 1960s in cooperation with the Port Authority of Allegheny County, a public entity which by 1964 controlled most mass transit in the Pittsburgh area.
 With support from the state of Pennsylvania and the federal government, Westinghouse and PAT built a 9340 ft demonstration track at the Allegheny County Fairgrounds in South Park.
 The cars, which could operate separately or be coupled together, were powered by a pair of 60 hp motors and could travel at a maximum speed of 50 mph.
 Each of the four cars was 30 ft 6 in long and could seat 28.
 Power was provided a 565 volt three-phase AC underrail system.

-During the 1960s the Port Authority formulated its so-called "Early Action Program," the purpose of which was to establish a more robust rapid transit system in Pittsburgh.
+During the 1960s the Port Authority formulated its so-called "Early Action Program", the purpose of which was to establish a more robust rapid transit system in Pittsburgh.
 The program called for an 11 mi Skybus line and two "busways" (bus rapid transit routes), plus rehabilitation of existing equipment.
-The Skybus route would originate South Hills Village and follow existing streetcar right-of-way through the Mt.
+The Skybus route would originate in South Hills Village and follow existing streetcar right-of-way through the Mt.
 Lebanon and Beechview neighborhoods before reaching Downtown Pittsburgh via the unused Wabash Tunnel.
 The entire project would cost $295 million; Skybus alone was $232 million.

 The WABCO alternative

 In July 1969 an alternative emerged to the Skybus plan.
-The Westinghouse Air Brake Company (WABCO) (an unrelated company founded by the same man, George Westinghouse, several years prior to Westinghouse Electric's founding) proposed a $114 million plan for a more conventional steel-wheeled light rail system.
+The Westinghouse Air Brake Company (WABCO)—an unrelated company also founded by George Westinghouse, several years prior to Westinghouse Electric's founding—proposed a $114 million plan for a more conventional steel-wheeled light rail system.
 The 28 mi system would originate in the South Hills area as the present streetcar system did and extend through downtown to the East Liberty neighborhood.
 Driverless operation would be an option, and the system would be fully grade-separated.